 liquibase-spanner-x.y.z-all.jar, where x.y.z represents the extension version number.
 For example, liquibase-spanner-1.0.2-all.jar.

 Place the downloaded JAR file in the Liquibase lib directory.
-The JAR file includes the extension, the Cloud Spanner SDK, and the Cloud Spanner JDBC driver.
+The JAR file includes the extension, the Spanner SDK, and the Spanner JDBC driver driver.

 Configure the URL for Liquibase in the format